carloscaguana/test-repo/gitBasics.md

 `git clone <url> new-filename`

-## Recording Files to the Repository
+## Recording Changes to the Repository
 Each file in your working directory can be in one of two states: tracked or untracked.
 Tracked files are files that Git knows about while untracked files are files that Git is unaware of.

 ![status of files](Images/fileStatus.png)